 It is common for older children who have gelastic epilepsy caused by a hypothalamic hamartoma to also have learning and behavioural problems.
 These usually get worse in the mid to late teenage years.

-Seizures may begin at any age, but usually before three or four years of age.
-The seizures usually start with laughter This laughter is often described as being 'hollow' or 'empty' and not very pleasant.
-The laughter occurs suddenly, comes on for no obvious reason, and is usually completely out of place.
-Sometimes older children may complain of a warning beforehand, although they are not always able to describe exactly what this warning is like.
+Seizures may begin at any age, but usually before 3 or 4 years of age.
+The seizures usually start with laughter.
+The laughter is often described as being 'hollow' or 'empty' and not very pleasant.
+However, sometimes the laughter may sound like a child’s normal laughter except that it is out of place.
+The laughter occurs suddenly, comes on for no obvious reason, and is usually completely out of place, meaning that nothing funny will have happened to make the child laugh.
+Sometimes older children may complain of a warning beforehand.
+The warning may be feeling scared, an abnormal smell or taste, although sometimes they cannot describe exactly what this warning feels like.

-The laughter usually lasts less than one minute, and is then followed by signs that are more usually recognised with focal seizures.
-These signs can include eye and head moving to one or the other side, automatisms (such as lip-smacking, mumbling or fidgeting of the hands) and altered awareness.
-This may last for seconds to many minutes and then stops.
+The laughter usually lasts less than 30 to 45 seconds and stops suddenly.
+It may then be followed by signs that are more usually seen in focal seizures.
+These signs can include eyes and head moving to one or the other side, automatisms (such as lip-smacking, mumbling or fidgeting of the hands), altered awareness and lack of response to people around them.
+These signs may last for seconds to many minutes and then stop.
+The child may seem confused and want to sleep.

 A detailed history or description of the child's episodes must be taken from someone who has actually seen them.
-The episodes of laughter can be confused with behavioural or emotional disorders and this may delay the diagnosis.
+The episodes of laughter can be confused with behavioural or emotional disorders, including in children with attention difficulties or features of autism.
+This may therefore delay the diagnosis.
 This is particularly likely to happen in young children.
-Sometimes a video of the child's episodes may also be very helpful.
+Sometimes a video, with sound, of the child's episodes may be very helpful.
 The electroencephalogram (EEG) can show focal and generalised abnormalities (sharp waves, spikes or spike and slow waves).
-A magnetic resonance imaging (MRI) brain scan should be done to look for the tumours that might be found in the hypothalamus in some children with gelastic epilepsy.
-The MRI scan is more powerful than the computed tomography (CT) brain scan and therefore more likely to show very small tumours.
+A magnetic resonance imaging (MRI) brain scan should always be done.
+This is to look for the tumours that might be found in the hypothalamus or for tumours or abnormal areas in the temporal or frontal lobes, called ‘focal cortical dysplasia’.
+A computed tomography (CT) brain scan may not show very small tumours – so any scans of the brain must be done with MRI.